Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 ```

 **Output**
-On PIN1, the node will output the Event, on PIN2 it will output connection error messages<br/>
+On PIN1, the node will output the msg</br>
+On PIN2 it will output connection error messages<br/>
-Example:<br/>
+Example PIN 1:<br/>

 ```json
 // FOR CID EVENTS